A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Problem setting

 } \DeclareDocumentCommand\tikzSoftConstraints{}{

 } \DeclareDocumentCommand\tikzHardConstraints{}{

 }

-We assume that the reader is familiar with the actual optimization problem of IHTC 2024.
-Thus, we highlight only the key decisions and constraints here.
-For more information about the problem context, we refer to ~\cite{IHTC24}.
-The decisions, soft- and hard constraints and their interplay are depicted in \cref{fig_problem}.
+In this section, we give an overview of the planning problem including decisions, constraints and subproblems.
+The details of the actual optimization problems will be introduced in the relevant sections in the remainder of the paper.
+For a detailed description of the problem and the IHTC we refer to~\cite{IHTC24}.

-A solution to the planning problems addresses four decisions over a planning horizon over several weeks.
-The first decisions are the admission days of the patients which then request also the assignment to an operating theater on the same day and a patient room for the length of stay.
-Finally, the available nurses need to be assigned to patient rooms during all shifts to care for patients.
+The overall aim of the problem is to admit as many elective patients as possible to a hospital, while taking into account the available capacity of OTs, rooms, and nurses.
+A solution to the planning problems addresses four decisions over a planning horizon of several weeks.
+The first decisions are the admission days of the patients.
+Additionally, patients need to be assigned to an OT on the admission day and a patient room for the (known) length of stay.
+Finally, given a known staff-to-shift roster, the nurses need to be assigned to patient rooms during their shifts to care for patients.
+Some of the patients are mandatory and have to be admitted during the considered planning horizon, whereas others can be postponed to later planning horizons.
+Furthermore, already admitted patients from previous periods (called occupants) have to be taken into account.

-Each of these decisions is restricted by hard constraints such as time windows for patient admissions and capacities of surgeons, rooms and operating theaters.
-The quality of a solution is determined on a range of soft constraints that consider patient and staff related factors such as age-mixes in rooms, excess workloads and skill mismatches.
-The weights of each soft constraint violation varies across instances.
-See \cref{fig_problem} or \cite{IHTC24} for a complete overview.
+The decisions are restricted by hard constraints such as time windows for patient admissions, available capacities of surgeons, rooms, and operating theaters, as well as the predetermined nurse schedule.
+Furthermore, patients of different genders cannot share a room.